-Globally renowned engine maker Rolls-Royce was an early adopter of solutions developed by Sonru, an Irish technology company that has pioneered the use of automated, asynchronous video interviewing to help businesses find, select and recruit talent.
+Globally renowned Rolls-Royce, which today designs, manufactures and distributes power systems for aviation and other industries, was an early adopter of solutions developed by Sonru, an Irish technology company that has pioneered the use of automated, asynchronous video interviewing to help businesses find, select and recruit talent.

 “Sonru has been really helpful to us, in terms of efficiencies,” explains Sue Anne Lee, Rolls-Royce’s head of talent and leadership development Asia Pacific, based in Singapore.